Turnaround management: Retrenchment

 The Retrenchment strategy of the turnaround management describes wide-ranging short-term actions, to reduce financial losses, to stabilize the company and to work against the problems, that caused the poor performance.

-The essential content of the Retrenchment strategy is therefore to reduce scope and the size of a business through Shrinking Selective Strategy.
+The essence of the Retrenchment strategy is therefore to reduce the scope and size of a business through the Shrinking Selective Strategy.
 This can be done by selling assets, abandoning difficult markets, stopping unprofitable production lines, downsizing and outsourcing.
-These procedures are used to generate resources, with the intention to utilize those for more productive activities, and prevent financial losses.
+These procedures are used to generate resources for use in more productive activities, and prevent financial losses.
 Retrenchment is therefore all about an efficient orientation and a refocus on the core business.

-Despite that many companies are inhibited to perform cutbacks, some of them manage to overcome the resistance.
-As a result they are able get a better market position in spite of the reductions they made and increase productivity and efficiency.
+Despite that many companies are prevented from performing cutbacks, some manage to overcome the resistance.
+As a result, they can attain market position despite the reductions they made and increase productivity and efficiency.
 Most practitioners even mention, that a successful turnaround without a planned retrenchment is rarely feasible.

 Repositioning

 The repositioning strategy, also known as "entrepreneurial strategy", attempts to generate revenue with new innovations and change in product portfolio and market position.
-This includes development of new products, entering new markets, exploring alternative sources of revenue and modifying the image or the mission of a company.
+This includes developing new products, entering new markets, exploring alternative sources of revenue and modifying the image or the mission of a company.

 Replacement

-Replacement is a strategy, where top managers or the Chief Executive Officer (CEO) are replaced by new ones.
-This turnaround strategy is used, because it is theorized that new managers bring recovery and a strategic change, as a result of their different experience and backgrounds from their previous work.

-It is also indispensable to be aware, that new CEO’s can cause problems, which are obstructive to achieve a turnaround.
-For an example, if they change effective organized routines or introduce new administrative overheads and guidelines.

-Replacement is especially qualified for situations with opinionated CEO’s, which are not able to think impartial about certain problems.
-Instead they rely on their past experience for running the business or belittle the situation as short-termed.
+Replacement is a strategy, where top managers or the Chief Executive Officer (CEO) are replaced.
+This turnaround strategy is used, because it is theorized that new managers bring recovery and strategic change, as a result of their different experience and backgrounds from their previous work.
+It is also indispensable to be aware, that new CEOs can cause problems, which obstruct turnarounds.
+For example, they might change effective organized routines or introduce new administrative overheads and guidelines.
+Replacement is especially qualified for situations with opinionated CEOs, which are not able to think impartially about certain problems.
+Instead, they rely on their past experience for running the business or belittle the situation as short-termed.
 The established leaders fail therefore to recognize that a change in the business strategy is necessary to keep the company viable.
-There are also situations, where CEO’s do notice that a current strategy isn’t successful as it should be.
-But this hasn’t to imply, that they are capable or even qualified enough to accomplish a turnaround.

-Is a company against a Replacement of a leader, could this end in a situation, where the declining process will be continued.
-As result qualified employees resign, the organisation discredits and the resources left will run out as time goes by.
+There are also situations, where CEOs do notice that a current strategy is less successful than desired.
+But this does not necessarily imply that they are capable or even qualified enough to accomplish a turnaround.
+Should a company oppose the replacement of a leader, this could end in a situation where the declining process will be continued.
+As a result, qualified employees resign, the organisation is discredited and the resources left will run out as time goes by.